AlexanderBagel/CPUView/README.md

 * Light and dark display themes
 * Crosscompiling support (tested on Windows)
 * Supports thread switching with instantaneous change of displayed information about the active thread
+* Command to jump the selected address in any of the windows

 The disassembler supports:
 * Output debugging information